btrisss/WebGoat/README.md

 # IMPORTANT NOTICE
 This is an unlinked fork of the original WebGoat project (https://github.com/WebGoat/WebGoat).
 Any contributions should target the original project.
-Cago en la hostia esto es una basura

 # WebGoat 8: A deliberately insecure Web Application